ekowabaka/clearice/docs/3-Defining-Command-Groups.md

         [__executed] => commands.php
     )

 Once commands are defined, options can be assigned to these commands.
-For now, our example has been based on generating wikis, so most of the options we have previously defined can be assigned to the generate command.
+Considering our running example, all options we have previously defined can be assigned to the generate command.
 We can do this by modifying our `addOption` calls and specifying the command for each option.

 ````php
 $argumentParser->addOption([